Respecting HTML rules

 In the following example, we notice that the img tag contains the title attribute twice, which causes an error.

-"center autowidth fullwidth"
+class="center autowidth fullwidth"

-"Actito Easy, le vitrage facile à nettoyer"
+alt="Actito Easy, le vitrage facile à nettoyer" title="Actito Easy, le vitrage facile à nettoyer" style="outline: none;

 -ms-interpolation-mode: bicubic; clear: